linode/docs/docs/development/ci/self-hosted-ci-with-buildbot/index.md

 ## Install Buildbot

-Buildbot is provided as an Ubuntu package, so it will be installed from the official Ubuntu repositories then setup accordingly.
+Buildbot is provided as an Ubuntu package, so install the software from the official Ubuntu repositories.

 ### Install Buildbot Master